Fulminazzo/LightFight/README.md

 # LightFight

 LightFight is a combat log plugin created with the cross compatibility in mind.
 In fact, it can be used from 1.8 through 1.18 and more upcoming versions!
-In here you will find a simple list of the most important features, but I suggest you carefully read the [Wiki](https://github.com/Fulminazzo/LightFight/wiki) to better understand how the plugin works and behaves.
+In here you will find a simple list of the most important features, but I suggest you carefully read the [Wiki](https://github.com/Fulminazzo/LightFight/wiki) to better understand how the plugin works.

 ## Functioning